cwu821/TFA-Squirrel-Tracker-Project/README.md

 The squirrel data used in this project can be found at: https://data.cityofnewyork.us/api/views/vfnx-vebw/rows.csv

-## Link to the server running our application
+## Link to the Server Running Our Application
 https://tfa-2020-fall-cjw2175.wl.r.appspot.com/